 Authoring regulatory documents: getting the best from your cross-functional teams

-A team working together efficiently is a big step towards making the authoring process painless, but how do we ensure quality as well efficiency?
+Working together efficiently as a team is a big step towards making the authoring process painless, but how do we ensure quality as well efficiency?
 One part of that is through strong organisation, including well-run meetings.

 Another part of document production that can easily lead to inefficiencies is the review step.
 As part of our workshop training, we encourage team members to think about how they can each add value by giving strategic input, focused specifically on their area of technical expertise.
 We also provide advice and techniques on running data interpretation meetings and post-review comments resolution meetings; the time of your technical experts is valuable, and effective meetings let you make the most of it.

-If you want to find out more about how Bioscript can help support your teams and projects, please contact us for a chat. firstname.lastname@example.org
+If you’d like to find out more about how Bioscript can help support your teams and projects, please contact us for a chat. firstname.lastname@example.org

 Women’s health: is there really such a thing as the gender health gap?